What you need to become an assessor

 In summary, the criteria is that assessors:

 - are appropriately qualified to assess against assessment standards.
 To meet this requirement assessors must hold unit standard 4098.
-See below to download a list of 4098 training providers.

 - either hold a qualification relevant to the content of the standards being assessed, at or above the level of the standards, or can demonstrate equivalent knowledge and skills.